ejparnell/intro-to-mongodb/README.md

 true
 ```

-TODO: Update insert data to have some different data types to do these fancy queries
 The method `db.collection.find()` can query anything we want in our database.
 We also have [Comparison Query Operators](https://www.mongodb.com/docs/manual/reference/operator/query-comparison/) that we can use.

 #### Show